-London Bridge Hotel, cunningly situated on London Bridge Street, just metres from London Bridge station and – you guessed it – London Bridge itself, has had a blast from the past as well as a guest from the future all within the last few years.
+London Bridge Hotel, cunningly situated on London Bridge Street, just metres from London Bridge station and – you guessed it – London Bridge itself, hides secrets from the past right next to London’s most futuristic building.

 First of all, there’s The Shard.
 If you haven’t yet heard of it, it’s one of London’s shiniest, newest, sparkliest buildings.
 Oh and it also happens to be its tallest.
 It hovers over the London Bridge district just waiting to prism the rays of sunshine through its 309.6 metres high panes of glass because, well, let’s face it we need a magnifying glass effect when it comes to sunshine in the city.

 Then there are the secrets buried in the basement.